JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### jbrVersion
 {id="runide-task-jbrversion"}

-Custom JBR version to use for running the IDE.
+Custom JetBrains Runtime (JBR) version to use for running the IDE.

 {style="narrow"}
 Type